lumenwrites/writingstreak.io/content/_meta/Writing Streak Next Up.md

 - Weird bug about the timer running slower than expected.
 - Publish buttons render 4 times on first load.
+- Show how many days left before the end of the free trial (at least in settings).

 - Default slugs are just cuid(), slugify title and set the post slug when the user clicks "Publish".
 - Learn to use and mirgrate the database properly.